tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_markdown.md

 ## Objections to Markdown

 Some people object to Markdown due to the inconsistency across Markdown flavors.
-Given that there are so many varieties of Markdown ([CommonMark](http://commonmark.org/), [kramdown](https://kramdown.gettalong.org/), [Gruber's original Markdown](https://daringfireball.net/projects/markdown/syntax), [Github-flavored Markdown](https://github.github.com/gfm/), [Multimarkdown](http://fletcherpenney.net/multimarkdown/), and more), it's hard to create a tool to consistently process Markdown.
+Given that there are so many varieties of Markdown ([CommonMark](http://commonmark.org/), [kramdown](https://kramdown.gettalong.org/), [Gruber's original Markdown](https://daringfireball.net/projects/markdown/syntax), [Github-flavored Markdown](https://github.github.com/gfm/), [Multimarkdown](http://fletcherpenney.net/multimarkdown/), and more), it's hard to create a tool to process Markdown consistently.

 Eric Holscher, co-founder of [Write the Docs](http://www.writethedocs.org/) and the [Read the Docs platform](https://readthedocs.org/), argues that Markdown creates lock-in to a specific tool.
 He says many authors think Markdown is a good choice because many tools support it, and they think they can always migrate their Markdown content to another tool later.
 However, the differing Markdown flavors make this migration problematic.
 Eric writes: